wp-sms/wp-sms/readme.txt

 * Enhancement: Minor improvements

 = v5.6.3 - 22.10.2021 =
-* NEW: Supported Unsubscribing/Opting-Out by URL! the subscribers can Opting-Out by [https://yourdomain.com/?wpsms_unsubscribe=01111111111](https://yourdomain.com/?wpsms_unsubscribe=01111111111)
+* Feature: Supported Unsubscribing/Opting-Out by URL! the subscribers can Opting-Out by [https://yourdomain.com/?wpsms_unsubscribe=01111111111](https://yourdomain.com/?wpsms_unsubscribe=01111111111)
 * Enhancement: Fixed a notice error in notification class
 * Enhancement: Added the document link in settings
 * Update: Added the MT URL and Credit Balance URL to OneWaySMS gateway